 1. To prevent disruptions, each policy is created in Report-Only mode by default.

-Having learned how to implement Conditional Access policies, let’s now go deeper and learn what Conditional Access policies are added to the list.
+Having learned how to implement Conditional Access policies, let’s now go deeper and learn what Conditional Access policy templates are added to the list.

 S.No Conditional Access Policies Description